puppetlabs/puppet-docs/source/puppet/latest/man/module.md

 <p>puppet module search <var>search_term</var></p>

 <p><code>DESCRIPTION</code></p>

+<p>This action has been deprecated.
+Please use the Puppet Forge to search for modules.</p>

 <p>Searches a repository for modules whose names, descriptions, or keywords
 match the provided search term.</p>